aspose-words/Aspose.Words-API-References-Tutorials/english/net/find-and-replace-text/replace-text-containing-meta-characters/_index.md

 ---
-title: Replace Text Containing Meta Characters
+title: Word Replace Text Containing Meta Characters
-linktitle: Replace Text Containing Meta Characters
+linktitle: Word Replace Text Containing Meta Characters
 second_title: Aspose.Words Document Processing API
-description: Learn how to replace text containing metacharacters in Word documents using Aspose.Words for .NET.
+description: Learn how to word replace text containing metacharacters in Word documents using Aspose.Words for .NET.
 type: docs
 weight: 10
 url: /net/find-and-replace-text/replace-text-containing-meta-characters/
 ---

-In this article, we will explore the above C# source code to understand how to use Replace Text Containing Meta Characters function in Aspose.Words for .NET library.
+In this article, we will explore the above C# source code to understand how to use Word Replace Text Containing Meta Characters function in Aspose.Words for .NET library.
 This feature allows you to replace portions of text in a document containing specific meta-characters.

 ## Prerequisites